 Schools with TV and VCR Repair Programs: How to Choose

 When there is a mechanical problem with a TV or a VCR, consumers often seek the help of a TV or VCR repair professional.
-While educational requirements to repair TVs and VCRs aren't mandatory, various programs offer formal training in the field.
-Repair technicians also have the option to become certified in a number of areas.
+While educational requirements to repair TVs and VCRs aren't mandatory, various technical and vocational colleges across the U.S. offer formal training in the field through certificate and associate degree programs.

 How to Select a School with a TV and VCR Repair Program

-While many working repair technicians have a high school diploma, earning a certificate or degree from one of the many technical, vocational or community colleges that offer appliance repair programs may help professionals land a job or enhance their existing skill sets.
+While many working repair technicians have only a high school diploma, earning a certificate or degree from one of the many technical, vocational or community colleges that offer appliance repair programs can help professionals land a job or enhance their existing skill sets.
+Programs mix hands-on learning with traditional classroom teaching.
+Repair technicians also have the option to become certified in a number of areas.

-Certificate programs are available for TV and VCR repair technicians, which generally take about 1-2 years to complete.
-These certificate programs prepare prospective repair technicians for entry-level work.
+Certificate programs prepare aspiring TV and VCR repair technicians for entry-level work.
 Some programs require students to complete different electrical courses each semester and follow specified study tracks, and some offer specialization options in areas such as electrical wiring or instrumentation.
-Typical coursework might include maintenance of broadcast television and radio, wireless and cable television systems.
+Typical coursework includes:

 Associate Degree Programs